-We have shown the impossibility of routing algorithms that guarantee delivery in three-dimensional ad hoc networks, modelled by unit ball graphs, when nodes are constrained to have information only about their k-hop neighborhood.
+We have shown the impossibility of routing algorithms that guarantee delivery in three-dimensional ad hoc networks, modelled by unit ball graphs, when nodes are constrained to have information only about their k-hop neighbourhood.
 This result is in direct contrast to the two-dimensional case, where a 1-local algorithm such as face routing guarantees delivery on all unit disc graphs.

 The results from the planar case do "lift off" the plane to a limited extent.
 We showed that unit ball graphs for which the nodes are contained in a slab of thickness $1/\sqrt{2}$ admit a 2-local routing algorithm that guarantees delivery.
 On the other hand, we also showed that for any fixed k, there is no k-local routing algorithm that is guaranteed to succeed on all unit ball graphs, even if the nodes are contained in a slab of thickness of $1/\sqrt{2} + \epsilon$ for arbitrarily small $\epsilon > 0$.
 An interesting question would be to characterize precisely the class of unit ball graphs in thicker slabs that do have routing algorithms.
-Since distributed algorithms for routing in unit ball graphs remain an urgent necessity, the question of the kind of information with which a routing algorithm might be augmented, in order to circumvent the negative results in this paper would be useful to answer.
+Since distributed algorithms for routing in unit ball graphs remain an urgent necessity, the question of the kind of information with which a routing algorithm might be augmented in order to circumvent the negative results in this paper would be useful to answer.
+Shortly before submitting the final version of this manuscript, the authors learned of recent results helping achieve this goal, including using randomization [16] and allowing nodes to read and write to a small number of additional bits passed along with the message [10].

-In this paper, we have begun an exploration of the relationship between unit ball graphs, quasi unit disc graphs, and quasi unit ball graphs.
+In this paper, we have begun an exploration of the

+relationship between unit ball graphs, quasi unit disc graphs, and quasi unit ball graphs.
 Many questions remain open.
-For example: does there exist a $\delta > 0$ such that any $(1 - \delta)$ -QUDG is isomorphic to some UBG?
+For example: does there exist a $\delta>0$ such that any $(1-\delta)$ -QUDG is isomorphic to some UBG?
 If so, what is the supremum of all such δ ?
-By Lemma 5, $\delta < 1 - \sqrt{3}/2$.
-Several graph problems that are NP-complete are efficiently approximable (e.g., maximum independent set, graph coloring, and minimum dominating set [22]) or tractable (e.g., max-clique [10]) on unit disc graphs.
+By Lemma 6, $\delta<1-\sqrt{3}/2$.
+Several graph problems that are NP-complete are efficiently approximable (e.g., maximum independent set, graph coloring, and minimum dominating set [27]) or tractable (e.g., maxclique [12]) on unit disc graphs.
 A similar investigation of which graph problems are tractable or approximable on unit ball graphs and the other classes of graphs studied here might be a fruitful avenue of research.